Israel D. Gebru

 Interspeech, 2023

-We introduce a novel objective metric designed to evaluate the spatialization quality (SQ) between pairs of binaural audio signals,
+We introduce a novel objective metric designed to evaluate the spatialization quality (SQ) between pairs of binaural audio signals, independent of speech content and signal duration.

 Paper